CumulusNetworks/docs/content/cumulus-vx/VirtualBox.md

    {{< img src = "/images/cumulus-vx/adapterSettings.png" >}}

-7. Repeat steps 2 through 6 for Leaf02 and Spine02 using the internal network names and the connections shown in the illustration and table below.
+7. Repeat the steps 1 through 6 for Leaf02 and Spine02 using the internal network names and the connections shown in the illustration and table below.

 {{< img src = "/images/cumulus-vx/VX-Connections.png" >}}